Skip to content

 Creating Custom MIBs#

-Users can create custom MIB definitions following these steps:
+You can create custom MIB definitions following these steps:

-2. Write the Conversion Script: Implement a snmp_main function in uPython that processes the input JSON and generates SNMP objects.
+2. Write the conversion script: Implement a snmp_main function in Python that processes the input JSON and generates SNMP objects.

-3. Add the mapping file to the list of table-definitions under /etc/opt/srlinux/snmp/snmp_files_config.yaml
+3. Add the mapping file to the list of table definitions under /etc/opt/srlinux/snmp/snmp_files_config.yaml.

-The user-defined MIB definitions and table/trap files with the associated scripts are stored in /etc/opt/srlinux/snmp directory, while the built-in MIB definitions are stored in /opt/srlinux/snmp directory.
+The user-defined MIB definitions and files with the associated scripts are stored in /etc/opt/srlinux/snmp directory, while the built-in MIB definitions are stored in /opt/srlinux/snmp directory.

 Input JSON Format#

-A thing to note is that the paths you define in the mapping file are non-recursive; this means that the returned data will be limited to the immediate children of the path you specify.
+Note that the paths you define in the mapping file are non-recursive; this means that the returned data will be limited to the immediate children of the path you specify.
 To recursively retrieve data from a path, add ... to the end of the path, e.g. /interface/ethernet/....

-The uPython script receives data in JSON format, including global SNMP information and the gNMI query results.
+The Python script receives data in JSON format, including global SNMP information and the gNMI query results.
 Here is an example of a payload the if_mib.py script receives.

 {